 - Monday, 11 May: Victory Day holiday.

-- Wednesday, 4 November: Unity Day – established in 2004 as Russia’s newest public holiday, it celebrates the liberation of Moscow from Polish troops in 1612 and is named after the fact that Russians of all social classes united together to achieve this.
-On the same day, the Russian Orthodox Church commemorates one of the most honored relics in Russia, the icon of Our Lady of Kazan;
+- Wednesday, 4 November: Unity Day.
+Established in 2004 as Russia’s newest public holiday, it celebrates the liberation of Moscow from Polish troops in 1612.
+The holiday gets its name after the fact that Russians of all social classes uniting together to achieve this.
+On the same day, the Russian Orthodox Church commemorates the icon of Our Lady of Kazan;

 - Thursday, 31 December: New Year’s Eve.

 Important Russian holidays

 - Saturday, 25 January: Tatiana Day – Russian religious holiday;